YOUTH PROGRAMS & VOLUNTEER OPPORTUNITIES

 Tegan Hore-Kelman, Internal Communications Officer

 In May 2022, Tegan graduated with an Honours Bachelor of Arts from the University of Toronto on the traditional territory of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples.
-She majored in International Relations and minored in Environmental Ethics, taking a special interest in courses related to human rights, international law, global politics,
+She majored in International Relations and minored in Environmental Ethics, taking a particular interest in courses related to human rights, international law, global politics,

 intersectionality and climate justice.

 While studying at the University of Toronto, Tegan was active in her student community.
 She was a member of the University of Toronto’s Feminist Equal Rights Alliance, a volunteer voice and piano teacher for Musical Minds, a crisis analyst for the North American Model UN, and a researcher for the G7 Research Group.
-Tegan presently works as a Criminal Registrar at the Superior Court of Justice in Toronto.
+Tegan is a Criminal Registrar at the Superior Court of Justice in Toronto.

 Akanksha Sharma, Board Liaison

 Akanksha Sharma is a third-year justice, political philosophy, and law student at McMaster University, with a prospective minor in sociology and French.
-She first got involved with Amnesty at the age of 16, having attended the Amnesty Human Rights College In Toronto.
-After that, she co-founded her high school’s Amnesty Human Rights club and worked as a national organizer, facilitating and organizing
+She first got involved with Amnesty when she was 16 years old, having attended the Amnesty Human Rights College in Toronto.
+After that, she co-founded her high school’s Amnesty Human Rights club and worked as a national organizer, facilitating and organizing campaigns in her school community.
+She officially started activism at age 13 as an RCMP National Youth Advisory Committee member and has been nurturing her passion for human rights ever since.

 Haris Ahmad, Board Liaison